jhumelsine/jhumelsine.github.io/_posts/2024-11-20-coupling-and-cohesion-2.md

 # Coupling and Cohesion Word Salad
 Coupling is dependency.
 Cohesion is dependency as well, but more completely so.
 Coupling is an attribute of a bad design.
 Cohesion is even more coupling, which one would think would be a bad thing, but no, cohesion is a good thing.

 Throwing in adjectives, such as loose/tight coupling and low/high cohesion, adds more confusion.
-Pairing loose-coupling/high-cohesion together and tight-coupling/low-cohesion together as paired opposites adds more fuel to the confusion fire.
-Continue by throwing in multiple [types]( https://en.wikipedia.org/wiki/Coupling_(computer_programming)#Types_of_coupling) and [dimensions](https://en.wikipedia.org/wiki/Coupling_(computer_programming)#Types_of_coupling) of coupling along with several [types]( https://en.wikipedia.org/wiki/Cohesion_(computer_science)#Types_of_cohesion) of cohesion.
-And then Meilir Page-Jones came up with a whole new term, [Connascence](https://en.wikipedia.org/wiki/Connascence), which is the Object-Oriented version of coupling.
+Grouping loose-coupling/high-cohesion together and tight-coupling/low-cohesion together as paired opposites adds more fuel to the fire.
+Continue the befuddlement by throwing in multiple [types]( https://en.wikipedia.org/wiki/Coupling_(computer_programming)#Types_of_coupling) and [dimensions](https://en.wikipedia.org/wiki/Coupling_(computer_programming)#Types_of_coupling) of coupling along with several [types]( https://en.wikipedia.org/wiki/Cohesion_(computer_science)#Types_of_cohesion) of cohesion.
+And then Meilir Page-Jones came up with a whole new term, [Connascence](https://en.wikipedia.org/wiki/Connascence), which is coupling in the context of Object-Oriented design.

 __It’s no wonder developers get confused.__